LADSoft/OrangeC/README.md

 There is some support for retargeting the assembler;  the instruction set may be completely customized in an architecture description file, which makes a set of tables to guide the translation from text to binary code.
 This is used to retarget the assembler code generation, and will eventually also be used in the compiler.
 There is some other data such as for assembler directives which will also eventually be placed into the architecture description….  and long term there is a goal of placing directives for translating the intermediate code into assembly language statements there as well.

 There has been some thought as to eventually making this an x64 compiler, however, that would take a bit of effort as it wasn't well-supported while developing the code.
 Mostly, there are a lot of place that long-long values need to be passed around in the tools, where only ints are being passed around.

-To reach the retarget ability goal there is some compiler and assembler work, however, that is currently deferred while work is being done to turn this into a c++ compiler.

 See the file `build.md` for instructions on how to build the project.